saibharath2/Advance-machine-learning-course/README.md

 ## This course is from course era by National Research university

 ## First chapter - Introduction to deep learning
+ ### six week course and assignments are uploaded weekly

 ## Second chapter - How to Win a Data Science Competition: Learn from Top Kagglers